This is a practical implementation guide. For theory and concepts, see:

 Step 5: Create Commit-Msg Hook

-Note: husky add command is deprecated in Husky v9.
-Create the file manually instead.
+husky add is deprecated in v9.
+Create the file manually.

 Create the File Manually